tapfortap/Documentation/ios/plugins.md

 # How to add a plugin

-- If required, add and link the required bundles for each plugin to your XCode app project.
+- If required, add and link the required framework and files for each plugin to your XCode app project.

 - Import the appropriate header file (e.g. `MediaBrixAdProvider.h`) and call TapForTap.initialize with the desired plugin classes.